($479) Cost to ship a car from Nashville, TN to St. Louis, MO

 The best Nashville to St. Louis car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Nashville to St. Louis:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Nashville to St. Louis:

 - Best for Real-Time Tracking: Nexus Auto Transport